47degrees/arrow-slides/src/main/arrow-fx.md

 ## KEEP-87

-The Λrrow team plans to submit this proposal once it's solid and it has properly addressed feedback from the community and the jetbrains compiler team.
+The ΛRROW team plans to submit this proposal once it's solid and it has properly addressed feedback from the community and the jetbrains compiler team.

 ---

 ## Credits

-Λrrow is inspired in great libraries that have proven useful to the FP community:
+ΛRROW is inspired in great libraries that have proven useful to the FP community:

 - [Cats](https://typelevel.org/cats/)
 - [Scalaz](https://github.com/scalaz/scalaz)